dwyl/start-here/mission.md

 Apollo 11 was the first manned mission to land on the Moon. https://en.wikipedia.org/wiki/Moon_landing <br />

+What is often overlooked is the fact that JFK was killed in November 22, 1963
+_long_ before the space program had acheived any meaningful success.
+Despite the demise of JFK,
+the mission to reach the Moon was still achieved.
+Over 400,000 people were involved in the
+The power of a good mission is that it transcends the leader who defined it.

 SpaceX has a similarly clear mission: https://www.spacex.com/about